-The GLOBSEC Intelligence Reform Initiative (GIRI) is strategically guided by the Honorary Steering Committee consisting of:
+GIRI is strategically guided by Honorary Steering Committee which consists of:

-- Lord John Reid, former Secretary of Defence and Home Secretary of United Kingdom.
+Former Secretary of Defence and Home Secretary of United Kingdom